Main Pioneers

 and self-denial of the German Expressionists with the

-anti-figurative aesthetic of the European abstract
+anti-figurative aesthetic of the main European abstract

-schools such as Futurism, the Bauhaus and
+pioneers and schools such as Futurism, the Bauhaus and

 Synthetic Cubism.

-Abstract expressionism, Action painting, and Color Field
+Action Painting,and Color Field

-Technically Surrealism was an important predecessor for
+Technically Surrealism was an important predecessor for the

-dripping paint onto a canvas laid on the floor is a
+Pioneers of the Abstract expressionist Movement with its main emphasis on spontaneous, automatic or subconscious creation.
+The painter Jackson Pollock's dripping paint onto a canvas laid on the floor is a

 technique that has its roots in the work of André Masson.